-I’m Kevin MacDonell, primary author of content on CoolData, which has been going since December 2009.
-I’m also co-author of a new book to be published by CASE in January 2014, called “Score!”.
+Kevin MacDonell is primary author of content on CoolData, which has been going since December 2009, and co-author with Peter Wylie of a new book published by CASE called “Score!: Data-Driven Success for Your Advancement Team.”

-My real job is Acting Director of Advancement Services for the External Relations Department of Dalhousie University in Halifax, Nova Scotia.
-Prior to that, I was a Business Analyst, doing data mining and predictive modelling for many Advancement functions, formulating alumni engagement metrics, and helping to enhance our performance reporting at the enterprise, program and individual levels.
-And before that, I worked in Annual Fund as an Annual Giving Officer.
-I ran Dalhousie’s phonathon program for two years, and conducted fundraising data analysis on the side.
-I started at Dalhousie in May 2010, after working as a prospect researcher for major gifts at St. Francis Xavier University, Antigonish, Nova Scotia, for five years.
+His real job is Acting Director of Advancement Services for the External Relations Department of Dalhousie University in Halifax, Nova Scotia.
+Prior to that, he was a Business Analyst doing data mining and predictive modeling for many Advancement functions, and enhancing the department’s fundraising and alumni engagement reporting.
+Other previous positions included working in Annual Fund as an Annual Giving Officer (running a Phonathon program for two years), as a prospect researcher (for five years), and as an editor and journalist for a variety of magazines and other media organizations.

-For nearly a decade I’ve been promoting the use of data mining and predictive modelling for advancement of higher education institutions both in my workplace and through presenting at conferences.
-This blog collects some of the interesting things I’ve learned along the way.
-I offer tips and shortcuts, neat ideas, discussions of issues — mostly related to data mining, but sometimes straying into other data-related areas.
-I try to balance my own views with the appearance of guest posts by others who do similar work.
+For nearly a decade he has been promoting the use of data mining and predictive modelling for advancement of higher education institutions both in the workplace and through presenting at conferences.
+This blog collects some of the interesting things he’s learned along the way, and occasionally features guest posts by others who do similar work.

 I believe working with data has a lot more to do with attitude and interest than skills or tools.
 I have to say that, because I have no formal training in statistics; I was a journalism major!
 (See?
 I know how to use a semicolon.)
 The desire to contribute to decision-making at our institutions in concrete, data-driven and cool ways is a prime motivator for learning.